PSDI-UK/dlmonte-container/README.md

 ## Security vulnerabilities

-The latest version of this container image uses [Apline Linux](https://hub.docker.com/_/alpine) as a base image. **Note that this base image, and the packages installed on it in order to compile DL_MONTE when creating the image, may have security vulnerabilities.** Use this image at your own risk.
+The latest version of this container image uses [Apline Linux](https://hub.docker.com/_/alpine) as a base image. **Note that the base image, and the packages installed onto it in order to compile DL_MONTE when creating the DL_MONTE container image, may have security vulnerabilities.** Hence use this image at your own risk.
-Details of the image and the aforementioned packages installed on Alpine Linux can be found in the `Dockerfile`.
+See the `Dockerfile` for more details regarding the contents of this image.

 ## Building the image